HL7/fhir-cow-ig/input/pagecontent/fulfiller-need-for-additional-info.md

 ### Requesting Additional Information Asynchronously via a Letter Flow with Status Update

 A Fulfiller may find that additional information is needed that may only be obtained by communicating with the Placer asynchronously.
-While waiting for this information, the Fulfiller SHOULD update the status of their shared coordination Task to indicate this by updating Task.businessStatus to an appropriate status.
+While waiting for this information, the Fulfiller SHOULD update the status of their shared Coordination Task to indicate this by updating Task.businessStatus to an appropriate status.

 Fulfillers SHOULD specify that they are awaiting information using an appropriate Task.businessStatus.

 If desired, Fulfillers may register a record of communication that has occurred related to the Task, either via FHIR or out of band.
 For example:
 ```
-* Commmunication.partOf referencing the shared coordination
+* Commmunication.partOf referencing the shared Coordination Task
 * Communication.inResponseTo referencing an earlier communication, if present
 * Communication.basedOn referencing the ServiceRequest
 * Communication.Recipient